-We execute currency forward contracts in order to mitigate our exposure to fluctuations in various currencies against our reporting currency, the U.S. dollar.
-We do not elect hedge accounting for our current currency forward contract activity; however, we may elect to apply hedge accounting in future scenarios.
-The change in the fair value of currency forward contracts is recognized directly in earnings, as a component of other income (expense), net.
-During the years ended June 30, 2015 and 2014, we have experienced volatility within other income (expense), net in our consolidated statements of operations from unrealized gains and losses on the mark-to-market of outstanding currency forward contracts.
+We have elected not to apply hedge accounting for all other currency forward contracts.
+During the years ended June 30, 2016, 2015 and 2014, we have experienced volatility within other income (expense), net in our consolidated statements of operations from unrealized gains and losses on the mark-to-market of outstanding currency forward contracts.
 We expect this volatility to continue in future periods for contracts for which we do not apply hedge accounting.
 Additionally, since our hedging objectives may be targeted at non-GAAP financial metrics that exclude non-cash items such as depreciation and amortization, we may experience increased, not decreased, volatility in our GAAP results as a result of our currency hedging program.

-As of June 30, 2015, we had the following outstanding currency forward contracts that were not designated for hedge accounting and were used to hedge fluctuations in the U.S. Dollar value of forecasted transactions denominated in Australian Dollar, Canadian Dollar, Danish Krone, Euro, Great British Pound, Indian Rupee, New Zealand Dollar, Norwegian Krone, Swedish Krona, and Swiss Franc:
+As of June 30, 2016, we had the following outstanding currency forward contracts that were not designated for hedge accounting and were used to hedge fluctuations in the U.S. Dollar value of forecasted transactions denominated in Australian Dollar, Canadian Dollar, Danish Krone, Euro, Great British Pound, Indian Rupee, New Zealand Dollar, Norwegian Krone, Swedish Krona, and Swiss Franc:

-Notional Amount Effective Date Maturity Date Number of Instruments Index \$285,770 September 2014 through June 2015 Various dates through December 2016 436 Various
+Notional Amount Effective Date Maturity Date Number of Instruments Index \$323,239 March 2015 through June 2016 Various dates through December 2017 455 Various